 Kibbutz Ein Gedi: Founded in 1953, one of Israel’s nicest kibbutzes is located on a nearby hilltop overlooking the area.
 The kibbutz has a botanical garden with plants and trees from all over the world.
 If you walk among the houses in the evening you can view the flowering cacti and baobab tress, as well as other unique plants.
 Visitors to the area can lodge in the attractive kibbutz guest house, in the nearby field school, or camp out on the shore of the Dead Sea.

-Float in the Dead Sea: A must do when visiting Ein Gedi is to try floating in the Dead Sea at the public beach (for more info, call +972-8-6594433).
+Float in the Dead Sea: A must do when visiting Ein Gedi is to try floating in the Dead Sea at the public beach (now closed unfortunately due to the rapidly lowering water levels – for an alternative, try heading down to the hotel strip at Ein Bokek).
 There’s no other place like the Dead Sea in the world!
 You could also enjoy a black-mud body wrap during your visit, known to cleanse and stimulate the skin as well as relieve muscle tension.

 Shopping and hotels: There aren’t too many shopping malls in the area :-) but there are a number of outlets offering locally produced Dead Sea products if you’re looking to take back home something memorable, and healthy!

 Nightlife: In terms of nightlife, you won’t be able to strut your stuff too often, unless you manage to catch a party at the kibbutz pub, or you’re staying at one of the fancy hotels on the Ein Bokek hotel strip.
 There are a few restaurants dotted around in the area, including at the kibbutz, to replenish those parts after an exhausting day trekking or floating in the Dead Sea.